+Company name Project Title

+Principal Investigator

-Company name Project Title Principal Investigator Topic number / subtopic letter
+Topic number / subtopic letter

 Statement of the problem or situation that is being addressed.
-Describe the problem or situation being addressed - be sure that the Department of Energy and public interest in the problem is clear.
+Describe the problem or situation being addressed.
+The DOE's and public's interest in the problem should be clearly stated.
 (Typically one to three sentences).

-General statement of how this problem is being addressed.
-This is the overall objective of the combined Phase I and Phase II projects.
-How is this problem being addressed? - i.e., What is the overall approach of the combined Phase I/Phase II project?
+Statement of how this problem or situation is being addressed.
+Describe how this problem or situation is being addressed.
+The overall objective or approach of the combined Phase I and Phase II projects should be clearly stated.
 (Typically one to two sentences).